marmelab/react-admin/docs/WithListContext.md

 <WithListContext render={({
     // fetched data
     data, // an array of the list records, e.g. [{ id: 123, title: 'hello world' }, { ... }]
     total, // the total number of results for the current filters, excluding pagination.
-Useful to build the pagination controls, e.g. 23
-    isPending, // boolean that is true until the data is available for the first time isLoading, // boolean that is true until the data is fetched for the first time isFetching, // boolean that is true while the data is being fetched, and false once the data is fetched
+Useful to build the pagination controls, e.g. 23 meta, // Additional information about the list, like facets & statistics isPending, // boolean that is true until the data is available for the first time isLoading, // boolean that is true until the data is fetched for the first time isFetching, // boolean that is true while the data is being fetched, and false once the data is fetched